delvedor/diapo/README.md

   - init          Create a new diapo presentation.
   - serve         Serves up your presentation on an arbitrary unused port.
-  - compose       Writes from a file you've composed in Markdown into html suitable for a diapo presentation.
+  - compile       compiles the markdown into a valid html file
   - offline       Creates an index.offline.html file with everything that can be included.
   - pdf           Prints the pdf version of your slides
   - version       Prints the version of the cli